 Jason joined our team in November 2018 after successfully completing our John Lewis Foundation-funded employability programme.
 He achieved two ITSSAR accredited forklift truck permits and volunteered both as a driver and operative.

-Thanks to funding from the ASDA Fight Hunger Create Change Programme he joined our Leeds warehouse to help us support more vital frontline projects.
-He now supports the Leeds warehouse three days a week.
+Thanks to funding from the ASDA Fight Hunger Create Change Programme he then joined our Leeds warehouse to help us support more vital frontline projects.
+He is now Shift Supervisor at the warehouse.

 Before joining the staff team, Duncan volunteered at our Barnsley warehouse for 14 years and has supported FareShare Yorkshire for the majority of its journey so far.
 He drives our lorry and vans, collecting quality surplus food from partners across the region.

 Suzanne is the manager of Barnsley Foodbank Partnership.